shaikrizu/ServiceNOW/Readme.md

 * __Advanced Reference Qualifiers__ (Current Object Access Current Object hold form field value)
 * How do u call the script include in the server side?
 * new script-include name.function name
+* __new callerDepartmentforCase().getcaseCallerDep(current);
 * if u want to call the script-include from client side  u have to use glide ajax
+* if u want to call the script-include from business rule script-include name.functionname
+* if u want to call the script-include from schedlue job
+* if u want to call the script-include from email script, flow designer, workflow as well
+* u have to call the script include from client side u have to use glide ajax

 ![s98](./images/s98.png)